semuconsulting/pyspartn/README.md

 The `SPARTNReader` class is capable of parsing individual SPARTN transport-layer messages from a binary data stream containing *solely* SPARTN data, with their associated metadata (message type/subtype, payload length, encryption parameters, etc.).

 The `SPARTNMessage` class implements optional decrypt and decode algorithms for individual OCB, HPAC, GAD, BPAC and EAS-DYN message types.

-Test coverage is currently limited by available SPARTN test data sources.
+**Note that** u-blox discontinued their encrypted L-Band and MQTT SPARTN services in October 2025.
+At time of writing, the subscription-based u-blox Thingstream Point Perfect Flex © NTRIP (IP) service is the principal source of SPARTN PPP-RTK correction data for most users.

+Information sourced from public domain protocol specification [SPARTN Protocol v2.0.3 (November 2025)](https://www.spartnformat.org/download/) © 2025 u-blox AG.
+All rights reserved.

 Sphinx API Documentation in HTML format is available at [https://www.semuconsulting.com/pyspartn](https://www.semuconsulting.com/pyspartn).